Charged Complexity and the Thermofield Double State: Complex Scalar Field Theory

+The complexity problem involves a reference state, see discussion around eq.~\eqref{cond}.
+The reference state serves as the starting point for our quantum circuits and is usually chosen to be simple in the sense that it is unentangled.
+It was proposed in \cite{QFT1,QFT2} that a natural reference state for complexity in QFTs is the ground state of some Hamiltonian

-Note that, due to the lack of the derivative term (compare this to eq.~\eqref{eq:green}), this Hamiltonian only couples spatial degrees of freedom $\pi(x),\phi(x)$ to themselves.
-Hence, its vacuum state is spatially unentangled --- a desirable property for a `simple' reference state.
-The Hamiltonian in eq.~\eqref{eq:mozzarella} can be expressed in terms of the variables \eqref{eq:lemonade} yielding
+given in terms of a different frequency $m_{\rf}$, known as the {\it reference state scale}.\footnote{$m_\rf$ was denoted $\mu$ in \cite{TFD}, which we have changed in order to reserve $\mu$ for the chemical potential.} Note that, due to the lack of the derivative term compared to eq.~\eqref{eq:green}, this Hamiltonian only couples the various position and momentum degrees of freedom -- $\phi(x),\pi(x)$ -- at the same spatial point $x$ rather than introducing a more complicated structure where the degrees of freedom at different points are coupled to each other.
+Hence, the vacuum state for the Hamiltonian \eqref{eq:mozzarella} is spatially unentangled --- a desirable property for a `simple' reference state.